Terraform vs AWS CDK vs CloudFormation vs Pulumi

 Want to get up and running fast in the cloud?
 We provide cloud and DevOps consulting to startups and small to medium-sized enterprise.
 Schedule a no-obligation call today.

-More companies host their IT infrastructures on the cloud, but what's the best way to manage that process?
+More and more companies host their IT infrastructures on the cloud, but what's the best way to manage that process?

 Infrastructure-as-code or IaC is central to the DevOps revolution.
 It provides an agile way to create fully functioning cloud environments through a few lines of code and a couple of CLI commands.

 Amazon AWS integrates IaC via its AWS CDK toolkit, but several other options exist.
 The question is, which one should you use?